 Perhaps the most significant prescription drug proposal in the 2025 NBPP is HHS' intention to codify a current policy that establishes that, when plans cover prescription drugs beyond the bare minimum, those additional medications are still considered EHBs.
-This ensures that cost-sharing protections and prohibitions on annual and lifetime limits apply to the whole spectrum of a plan's drug formulary, rather than being limited to those medications the plan is required to provide.
+This ensures that cost-sharing protections apply to the whole spectrum of a plan's drug formulary, rather than being limited to those medications the plan is required to provide.
 Many issuers across the country have tried to exclude some drugs from the EHB cost-sharing protections, imposing exorbitant financial burdens on consumers.
 As expected, the heaviest burden falls on individuals with complex health needs who use costly prescription drugs.
 Codifying HHS' policy would protect these patients and strengthen health equity regarding access to prescription drugs.